awslabs/aws-icons-for-plantuml/scripts/README.md

 ### Other commands

-After icons have been created, you can just regenerate the `AWSSymbols.md` and Structurizr theme files by running the command with the `--symbols-only` parameter.
+After icons have been created, you can just regenerate the `AWSSymbols.md`, Structurizr theme, and Mermaid icons files by running the command with the `--symbols-only` parameter.

 ```bash
 $ ./icon-builder.py --symbols-only